Questions Related to Townhouse

 Why does Harbor Ridge charge a $5.00 guest fee?

 Harbor Ridge is an owner association resort, and the amenity use benefits are for the owners.
 More use of the amenities increases the cost to operate the facilities—more cleaning, more chemicals in the pool and hot tub, more wear and tear on equipment.
 Thank you in advance for cooperatively paying the guest fees.
-During the time of Covid-19, owners are asked to refrain from bringing guests.

 Why didn’t Harbor Ridge verify our deposit?